Self-Supervised Cross-Modal Text-Image Time Series Retrieval in Remote Sensing: Related Work

-Recent advances in text-image retrieval systems in RS mainly focus on learning a joint image and text representation space, where images and their associated text are projected nearby each other \cite{Abdullah_2020,rahhal2020deep,SAM_21,mikriukov2022deep,Rahhal_Transf_22,mikriukov2022unsup,mi2024knowledge}.
-In detail, modality-specific encoders are first used to represent images and text with discriminative features.
-These features are then further optimized and projected into the learned joint embedding space, where the retrieval is performed.
+Recent works focus primarily on learning a joint image and text representation space, where images and their associated text are projected close to each other \cite{Abdullah_2020,rahhal2020deep,SAM_21,mikriukov2022deep,Rahhal_Transf_22,mikriukov2022unsup,mi2024knowledge}.
+In these works, modality-specific encoders are first used to represent images and text with discriminative features.
+These features are then further optimized and projected into the learned joint embedding space.
 The joint embedding space is learned through contrastive objectives such as pairwise contrastive loss \cite{pairwise_contrast_06} or triplet loss \cite{tripletLoss_15}.
-For example, Abdullah et al. \cite{Abdullah_2020} propose a deep bidirectional triplet network that consists of a CNN and an LSTM modality-specific encoder for image and text, respectively.
-They utilize triplet loss to learn a common embedding space, ensuring that semantically similar images and texts are projected close to each other, while dissimilar ones are placed farther apart.
-Similarly, CNNs and LSTMs are employed in \cite{rahhal2020deep} as image and text encoders where the common embedding space is learned in an unsupervised way through contrastive loss.
+For example, Abdullah et al. \cite{Abdullah_2020} propose a deep bidirectional triplet network that consists of a CNN encoder for images and an LSTM encoder for text.
+Then the triplet loss is used to learn a common embedding space, ensuring that semantically similar images and texts are projected close to each other, while dissimilar ones are placed farther apart.
+As in \cite{Abdullah_2020}, CNNs and LSTMs are employed in \cite{rahhal2020deep} as image and text encoders whereas the shared embedding space is learned via an unsupervised training strategy using pairwise contrastive loss.
 A semantic alignment module is proposed in \cite{SAM_21} that combines attention and gating techniques for a more representative joint embedding space.
 The attention mechanism is used to find and align image and textual correspondences, while the gating mechanism filters unnecessary information.
-Yuan et al.\cite{Yuan_multi_scaletriplet} present an asymmetric multimodal matching network that consists of a multi-scale visual self-attention module and a dynamic filtering function.
+Yuan et al.\cite{Yuan_multi_scaletriplet} present an asymmetric multi-modal matching network that consists of a multi-scale visual self-attention module and a dynamic filtering function.
 The self-attention module captures multi-scale feature representations from RS images, while the dynamic filtering function removes redundant features.
-In a subsequent work \cite{Yuan_multi_distilaton}, the authors refine their approach by introducing a lightweight multi-scale method optimized via knowledge distillation and contrastive loss enhancing the retrieval speed.
-In addition, Yuan et al. \cite{Yuan_globalLocal22_triplet} also introduce a global-local information fusion module, which combines local features from a graph convolutional neural network (GCN) and global features from a CNN to generate multi-scale visual representations.
+The authors later refine their approach and present a lightweight multi-scale method optimized via knowledge distillation and contrastive loss enhancing the retrieval speed \cite{Yuan_multi_distilaton}.
+In addition, Yuan et al. \cite{Yuan_globalLocal22_triplet} present a global-local information fusion module, which combines local features extracted via a graph convolutional neural network (GCNN) and global features from a CNN to generate multi-scale visual representations.